hpe-storage/scod/docs/cosi_driver/deployment.md

     * Navigate to _Quick links_ &rarr; _Manage Workspace_.
     * The _Workspace ID_ is displayed on the page and is used as the `glcpWorkspaceId` field in the `Secret`.
     * For more details, refer to the [Manage workspace](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00005271en_us&page=GUID-DD8699BF-D17E-4A1C-863A-AE7ED0AA8C88.html) documentation.
-7. \* To obtain the on-premise Cloud CA certificate (required for on-premise Deneb setups):
+7. \* To obtain the CA certificate (required for HPE Alletra Storage MP Disconnected setups):
-    * Retrieve the CA certificate from the on-premise HPE Data Services Cloud Console instance being used.
+    * Retrieve the CA certificate from the HPE Data Services Cloud Console instance being used.
 For the download steps, refer to the [Downloading your CA certificates](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00005271en_us&page=GUID-F0ADEE0C-7BB5-4010-B290-FF700A6B7878.html) documentation.
     * Encode the certificate in Base64 format and use the resulting value as the `onPremCloudCA` field in the `Secret`.

 ---